steellight541/CleanUps/README.md

 1. **🗓 Event Tracking & Attendance**
    - Users can view upcoming cleanups and register their attendance post-event.
-   - Participation data is collected and stored.
+   - Organizers can monitor participation per event.

 2. **📍 Event History with Map**
-   - Past events are shown on an interactive map.
+   - Past events are displayed on an interactive map.
-   - Each event includes trash metrics, number of participants, and images.
+   - Each event includes basic metadata like location, date, and summary stats.

-3. **📦 Trash Collection Data**
+3. **⚖️ Trash Collection Data**
-   - Participants can enter trash weight, categorize it (plastic, glass, etc.), and upload images.
+   - For now, only the **total collected weight** per event is recorded.
+   - This value is editable in real-time by the organizer.
+   - Individual trash entries, categories, or photo uploads were de-scoped for MVP.

-4. **📊 Personal Stats**
+4. **📊 Personal Stats & Event History**
-   - Users can view their own cleanup history, such as events attended and trash collected.
+   - Users can view:

-5. **📲 Push Notifications** *(Planned – see below)*
+     - Events they’ve attended
+     - Events they’ve marked as interested
+     - A personal history of their activity

 ---